ashislaha/DS-ALGO-in-swift/README.md

 9. Vertical Printing of a tree (using the horizontal distance from root concept)
 10. Create BST from preorder traversal
 11. Print Boundary of a binary tree both clockwise & anti-clockwise. ( Leaves, Left view, Right View of BT )
+12. Create a binary tree from PreOrder and Inorder traversal array

 B. Heap :